VuKhoa23/WhereAndWhen/README.md

 ## This is the application that I built for the final project of CS50w.
-I used JavaScript, Boostrap and Django
+I used JavaScript, Bootstrap and Django
 ### Screencast: https://www.youtube.com/watch?v=u6Rn7b067Q0

 # CS50W Final Project - WhereAndWhen